Sexual Health

 Romantic couple in cafe with "Let's talk Sexual Health" text

-Sexual health refers to condition of a person’s overall physical, emotional, mental and social well-being in relation to sexuality.
+Sexual health refers to a person’s overall physical, emotional, mental and social well-being in relation to sexuality.
 This involves self-care, respect for partners, and protection of vulnerable individuals.
-The U.S. military provides resources to support positive sexual health for its personnel.

 • Protecting his or her own sexual health

-• Protecting others by not transmitting sexually transmitted infections (STIs)
+• Protecting others by not passing on sexually transmitted infections (STIs)

 • Preventing unintended pregnancy/paternity

-Yet did you know that every year thousands of military service members are diagnosed with at least one STI, such as chlamydia, gonorrhea, genital herpes, and syphilis?
+Depsite this, thousands of military Service members are diagnosed every year with at least one STI, such as chlamydia, gonorrhea, genital herpes, and syphilis.

-• Know what they are.
 STIs are infections caused by viruses, bacteria or parasites that are passed from one person to another through sexual contact and with shared toys.
 Viruses cause hepatitis B, genital herpes, human papillomavirus (HPV), and human immunodeficiency virus (HIV).
 Bacteria cause chlamydia, gonorrhea, syphilis.
 Parasite examples include pubic lice and trichomoniasis.
-For details see CDC STI Fact SheetsExternal Link
+See Centers for Disease Control and Prevention (CDC) STI Fact Sheets.External Link

 • Get treated right away if you have an STI.
 Untreated STIs can cause infertility, pelvic inflammatory disease, chronic pain, nervous system disorders, certain types of cancer, organ failure and potentially death.
 Untreated STIs can also be dangerous during pregnancy to a mother and her baby.